About The Office of International Programs

 164 scholarship opportunities totaling over $400,000 were provided to KSU students this year.
 Ten Kansas State University students have each received a $5,000 Goss Discovery Scholarship to study abroad for the fall 2013 semester.

-KSU’s Noel Schulz, First Lady and Associate Dean for Research & Graduate Programs in the College of Engineering, traveled to Copenhagen to attend an international conference and spent time at one of OIP’s Study Abroad exchange partner universities, DIS.
+KSU’s Noel Schulz, First Lady and Associate Dean for Research & Graduate Programs in the College of Engineering, traveled to Copenhagen to attend an international conference and spent time at one of OIP’s Study Abroad direct enroll program, DIS.
 She met two KSU students studying there during the semester and the two students were excited to meet Noel.

 New Significant Partners: